 “The model is us.
 If we build up a calm center for ourselves, we’re showing our kids how to do it,” says Hanson, author of the book Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness.
 “If you know how to bring the stress meter down from a seven to a three by exercising control of your breathing, your heart rate, and your mind, you’ll be able to walk evenly over uneven ground.”

-Or, when you know life is tough, and you’re giving to everybody, and you feel like crap, you recognize that’s wrong.
+Or, when you know life is tough, and you’re giving to everybody and feel like crap, you recognize that’s wrong.
 Choose to be on your own side and chill out for your kid’s sake—and there’s a sweetness for yourself there, too.

 Another tip: Slow it down.
 Quarrels go fast, and we say things too quickly.
 By slowing it down and observing what’s happening, we’re allowing the prefrontal cortex — a powerfully slow part of our brain that plans complex cognitive behavior — to catch up with the fire engine amygdala and your stress hormones.

-So that’s the calm part.
-What about the happy part of your unshakable core?
+Q: So that’s the calm part.
+What about the happy part of our unshakable core?

-It’s powerful and scientifically proven that having a dozen positive moments for seconds at a time throughout the day pulls us out of the red zone and into the yellow and green zones.
+Hanson: It’s powerful and scientifically proven that having a dozen positive moments for seconds at a time throughout the day pull us out of the red zone and into the yellow and green zones.

 While those little irritations and hurts add up and wear us down, it’s the little things that bring us up.